2019 James Beard Awards Policies and Procedures:

 Criteria for Restaurant and Chef Awards

-A working restaurateur who sets high national standards in restaurant operations and entrepreneurship.
-Candidates must have been in the restaurant business for at least 10 years.
-Candidates must not have been nominated for a James Beard Foundation chef award in the past five years.
+A restaurateur who demonstrates creativity in entrepreneurship and integrity in restaurant operations.
+Must have been in the restaurant business for at least 10 years.
+Must not have been nominated for a James Beard Foundation chef award in the past five years.

-A working chef in America whose career has set national industry standards and who has served as an inspiration to other food professionals.
-Eligible candidates must have been working as a chef for the past five years.
+A chef who has set high culinary standards and who has served as a positive example for other food professionals.
+Must have been working as a chef for the past five years.

-A restaurant in the United States that serves as a national standard bearer of consistent quality and excellence in food, atmosphere and service.
-Eligible restaurants must have been in operation 10 or more consecutive years.
+A restaurant that demonstrates consistent excellence in food, atmosphere, service, and operations.
+Must have been in business 10 or more consecutive years.

 Rising Star Chef of the Year

-A chef age 30 or younger who displays an impressive talent and who is likely to make a significant impact on the industry in years to come.
+A chef age 30 or younger who displays exceptional talent, character, and leadership ability, and who is likely to make a significant impact in years to come.

 Best New Restaurant

-A restaurant opened in the calendar year before the award will be given that already displays excellence in food, beverage, and service, and that is likely to make a significant impact in years to come.
+A restaurant opened in the last calendar year that already demonstrates excellence in cuisine and hospitality, and that is likely to make a significant impact in years to come.

-A chef or baker who demonstrates exceptional skill, integrity, and character in the preparation of desserts, pastries, or breads served in a restaurant, and who serves as a national standard bearer of excellence.
-Must have been a pastry chef or baker for the past five years.
+A pastry chef or baker who demonstrates exceptional skill, integrity, and character in the preparation of desserts, pastries, or breads served in a restaurant.
+Must have been working as a pastry chef or baker for the past five years.

-A restaurant in operation five or more years that demonstrates high standards of hospitality and service.
+A restaurant in operation for five or more years that demonstrates consistency and exceptional thoughtfulness in hospitality and service.

 Outstanding Wine, Beer, or Spirits Producer

-A restaurant in operation five or more years that serves as a standard bearer for excellence in wine service through a well-presented wine list, knowledgeable staff, and efforts to educate customers about wine.
+A restaurant or bar that demonstrates excellence in wine service through a carefully considered wine list and a well-informed approach to helping customers choose and drink wine.

 Best Chefs (10 Regions)

-Chefs who have set new or consistent standards of excellence in their respective regions.
-Eligible candidates may be from any kind of dining establishment and must have been working as a chef for at least five years with the three most recent years spent in the region.
+Chefs who set high culinary standards and also demonstrate integrity and admirable leadership skills in their respective regions.
+A nominee may be from any kind of dining establishment but must have been working as a chef for at least five years, with the three most recent years spent in the region.